junxit/us-congress-bills-116/bill.md

     - **(C)** how water travels over and through surfaces.
 - **(c)** *Partnerships* The Under Secretary, through the National Integrated Flood Information System, may—
   - **(1)** engage with the private sector to improve flood monitoring, forecasts, land and topography data, and communication, if the Under Secretary determines that such engagement is appropriate, cost effective, and beneficial to the public and decision makers described in subsection (b)(1)(F)(i);
-  - **(2)** facilitate the development of 1 or more academic cooperative partnerships to assist in carrying out the functions of the National Integrated Flood Information System described in subsection (b); and
+  - **(2)** facilitate the development of 1 or more academic cooperative partnerships to assist in carrying out the functions of the National Integrated Flood Information System described in subsection (b);
-  - **(3)** use and support monitoring by citizen scientists, including by developing best practices to facilitate maximum data integration, as the Under Secretary considers appropriate.
+  - **(3)** use and support monitoring by citizen scientists, including by developing best practices to facilitate maximum data integration, as the Under Secretary considers appropriate; and
+  - **(4)** engage with, and leverage the resources of, entities within the National Oceanic and Atmospheric Administration in existence as of the date of the enactment of this Act, such as the National Integrated Drought Information System, the Regional Climate Center, and the National Mesonet Program, to improve coordination of water monitoring, forecasting, and management.
 - **(d)** *Consultation* In developing and maintaining the National Integrated Flood Information System, the Under Secretary shall consult with relevant Federal, State, local, and Tribal government agencies, research institutions, and the private sector.
 - **(e)** *Cooperation from other Federal agencies* Each Federal agency shall cooperate as appropriate with the Under Secretary in carrying out this section.